-Concentration risk is defined as the risk arising from the concentration of credit exposure in a group of obligors vulnerable to the same or similar/correlated factors; e.g. sector concentration, country concentration, single name concentration.
+Concentration risk is defined as the risk arising from the concentration of credit exposure in a group of obligors vulnerable to the same or similar/correlated factors; e.g., sector concentration, country concentration, group concentration.

 GBI continuously follows the credit risk positions of all obligors via a comprehensive management information system.
-Exposures to groups, countries and industries are subject to limits and thus followed up frequently by the CD, and monitored and discussed regularly at the CC.
+Concentrations to individual customers, groups, countries and sectors are subject to limits, as per the Limit Framework of GBI.
+These concentration levels are tracked frequently by the CD, and monitored and discussed regularly in the relevant committees.